brightmart/text_classification/README.md

 2) Dynamic memory:

-a. compute gate by using 'similiarity' of keys,values with input of story.
+a. compute gate by using 'similarity' of keys,values with input of story.

 b. get candidate hidden state by transform each key,value and input.